zachwolek/url-shortener-ui/README.md

 - When the form is submitted, the new url should POST to the the server.
 - On a _successful_ POST, the new shortened url should be added to the DOM as well.

+*The user should see the new url on the DOM without having to refresh.
+The new url should persist on the DOM even after refreshing*

 ### Iteration 3

 Write Cypress tests for the following user flows (don't forget to stub your network requests):